huggingface/transformers/docs/source/en/model_doc/chameleon.md

 ### Quantization using Bitsandbytes

 The model can be loaded in 8 or 4 bits, greatly reducing the memory requirements while maintaining the performance of the original model.
 First make sure to install bitsandbytes, `pip install bitsandbytes` and make sure to have access to a CUDA compatible GPU device.
-If you want to run bitsandbytes on CPU or other devices, please follow the [instruction](https://huggingface.co/docs/bitsandbytes/main/en/installation).
+If you want to run bitsandbytes on CPU or other devices, please follow the [these installation instructions](https://huggingface.co/docs/bitsandbytes/main/en/installation).
 Simply change the snippet above with:

 ```python
 from transformers import ChameleonForConditionalGeneration, BitsAndBytesConfig